Clark County, Washington

 Are their effective organic ways to do the same thing?

 After some of research and looking over information provided I think I have my questions answered.
 Thank you!

-Clark County Washington fruit trees apple trees over 4 years ago
+Clark County WA fruit trees apple trees almost 5 years ago

 Hi, I am hunting for a source of river cane or bamboo in Clark County.
 Is it, or a close relative, a native of the state and if so are there any public sources for harvesting a few (2-4) canes?
 My objective is making Native American style flutes and whistles.

 Clark County WA horticulture almost 4 years ago

 We're finding a lot of dandelions in our yard with deformities, several fasciated and now many with these bumps all over the stems.
 What is causing this and should I be concerned about the rest of my garden (other flowers and vegetables)?

 One of my maple trees budded earlier this year, but failed to get leaves.
 It looks very green, but the buds are crispy.
 The other maples around it (the builders put the same kind in all the yards, which abut each other) are doing fine.